Five Below (NASDAQ:FIVE) Updates Q1 2022 Earnings Guidance

 Five Below (NASDAQ:FIVE – Get Rating) updated its first quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $0.540-$0.620 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.890.
 The company issued revenue guidance of $644 million-$658 million, compared to the consensus revenue estimate of $686.64 million.Five Below also updated its FY 2022 guidance to $5.190-$5.700 EPS.

-Several equities research analysts recently weighed in on FIVE shares.
-UBS Group raised Five Below from a neutral rating to a buy rating and decreased their price target for the stock from $215.00 to $200.00 in a report on Monday, March 7th.
-Telsey Advisory Group decreased their price target on Five Below from $235.00 to $230.00 and set an outperform rating for the company in a report on Thursday, March 31st.
-Jefferies Financial Group decreased their price target on Five Below from $300.00 to $250.00 and set a buy rating for the company in a report on Friday, April 1st.
-KeyCorp raised Five Below from a sector weight rating to an overweight rating and set a $230.00 price target for the company in a report on Friday, January 14th.
-Finally, Loop Capital decreased their price target on Five Below from $210.00 to $165.00 in a report on Thursday, March 31st.
-Three research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has a consensus rating of Buy and an average price target of $223.72.
+Several research firms have weighed in on FIVE.
+UBS Group raised Five Below from a neutral rating to a buy rating and lowered their target price for the company from $215.00 to $200.00 in a research note on Monday, March 7th.
+StockNews.com started coverage on Five Below in a research note on Thursday, March 31st.
+They set a hold rating on the stock.
+Jefferies Financial Group lowered their price target on Five Below from $300.00 to $250.00 and set a buy rating for the company in a research note on Friday, April 1st.
+Truist Financial lowered their price target on Five Below from $214.00 to $205.00 and set a buy rating for the company in a research note on Thursday, March 31st.
+Finally, Telsey Advisory Group lowered their price target on Five Below from $235.00 to $230.00 and set an outperform rating for the company in a research note on Thursday, March 31st.
+Three investment analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has an average rating of Buy and an average target price of $223.50.

 Five Below, Inc operates as a specialty value retailer in the United States.
 It offers accessories, including novelty socks, sunglasses, jewelry, scarves, gloves, hair accessories, athletic tops and bottoms, and T-shirts, as well as nail polishes, lip glosses, fragrances, and branded cosmetics; and items used to complete and personalize living space, including glitter lamps, posters, frames, fleece blankets, plush items, pillows, candles, incense, lighting, novelty dÃ©cor, and related items, as well as provides storage options for the customers room.